hanulpark98/BTC-screening/README.md

 or manually installing all libraries

+2.3 Download the file:

+    tabpfn_model.pkl

-2.3 Download tabpfn_model.pkl to your workspace inside your Python development environment
+to your workspace inside your Python development environment

 ## 3. Model usage